 - New CVD events occurred in 14.8% of the physical activity participants and in 13.8 % of the health education participants.
 This difference was not statistically significant.

-- The exercise intervention provided in the LIFE trial did not seem to reduce participants’ risk of cardiovascular disease.
+- Being enrolled in the exercise intervention provided in the LIFE trial did not seem to reduce participants’ risk of cardiovascular disease.

 - Researchers counted serious fall injuries among all participants in the LIFE trial.